 The food industry is laughing at us.
 It doesn’t matter how many doctors write diet books.
-They mean nothing in long run and create zero permanent change.
+They mean nothing in the long run and create zero permanent change.
 No one is telling you the whole truth – the big picture.
-No one is talking about food addiction and processed food.
+No one is talking about the food addiction that is a direct result of eating processed food.

 We have fitness “experts” on social media with tens of thousands of followers teaching people that grocery shopping for the ketogenic diet includes cheese, Jimmy Dean sausage, and bacon.
 Yet, the ketogenic diet that researchers use in clinical settings to potentially restore health is a whole foods diet, not a diet heavy in these processed foods.

 If you truly want to improve your health with nutrition, the key is to include as many whole foods in your diet as possible.
 Start thinking about ways to add whole foods to your diet, even if it’s a gradual process.
 Trying to do it all at once is overwhelming for most people and may not work long term.
 Look around the grocery store and think about ways you can work more whole foods into your diet; ways that will work for you.